zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     b.  **Application type**: Select Native.

     c.  **Redirect URL**: <http://contosoinsurance.mobile.client> (It does not matter if this path is exact.
 What is important is that the URI for each application is valid and unique for every application in your directory.
-The Redirect URI is used to identify your app)
+The Redirect URI is used to identify your app.)

     ![Create app registration blade with the values above entered into the appropriate fields.](media/image80.png "Create new app registration")